intel/scikit-learn-intelex/doc/sources/index.rst

     sklearnex.unpatch_sklearn()

-Intel (R) Extension for Scikit-learn * does not patch all scikit-learn algorithms and parameters.
+Intel (R) Extension for Scikit-learn* does not patch all scikit-learn algorithms and parameters.
 You can find the :ref:`full patching map here <sklearn_algorithms>`.

 .. note::
     Intel(R) Extension for Scikit-learn* supports optimizations for the last four versions of scikit-learn.
-    The latest release of scikit-learn-intelex-2021.2.1 supports scikit-learn 0.21.X, 0.22.X, 0.23.X and 0.24.X.
+    The latest release of scikit-learn-intelex-2021.2.X supports scikit-learn 0.21.X, 0.22.X, 0.23.X and 0.24.X.

 Follow us on Medium
 --------------------